wazo-platform/wazo-load-tools/README.md

-# wazo-scalability : load tester framework
+# wazo-scalability : This is all the infra we use to power our load framework.

 ## Goal